Sreeramuluacc/azure-docs/articles/storage/blobs/data-lake-storage-known-issues.md

 ms.reviewer: jamesbak
 ---

+## Storage Explorer in the Azure portal

+ACLs are supported.

 # Known issues with Azure Data Lake Storage Gen2

 This article describes limitations and known issues for accounts that have the hierarchical namespace feature enabled.